Ali-Maq/civic-extraction-agent/docs/SYSTEM_ARCHITECTURE.md

 ### Pydantic & Validation
 *   We use strict Pydantic models in `schemas/` to validate tools inputs/outputs.
 *   Be careful when moving data between Pydantic models and raw Dicts (we handled this in `extraction_tools.py` by converting inputs).

+### Dependencies
+*   The public `claude-agent-sdk` currently tops out at `0.1.14` on PyPI.
+We pin to that version in `pyproject.toml` to match runtime behavior; no 1.x builds are available publicly yet.